Music

 IT

 Independent Activities: Students can continue developing their sheet music skills by using the links below.
-They can listen to music within a range of different cultures using the Youtube links below.
+They can develop their understanding of various styles of EDM through active listening.
+They can use online software such as Bandlab to create loops.
 Students can continue developing their keyboard skills by access an online keyboard (link below).
-They can learn about the in depth history of the Blues music using the Youtube link below.
+They can learn about the in-depth history of the Blues music using the Youtube link below.
 Students can continue analysing music at home using the musical elements.
 Online software such as noteflight and Bandlab can be used to compose music to suit films or games.

 Year 10 Term 1 Term 2 Term 3